 (3) Nothing in subsection (1) affects any liability, actual or contingent, to which the original guardian or administrator was subject at the time of his death in respect of his functions under this Act.

-[Section 99 amended by No. 7 of 1996 s.
+[Section 99 amended: No. 7 of 1996 s.
 36.]

 100. Judicial notice